BitFlitsche/firewall/README.md

 - **Database connection pooling** with monitoring
 - **Rate limiting** and security features
 - **Comprehensive logging** and metrics
+- **Input validation system** with field-level validation and security checks

 ## Quick Start